General Information | Continuing Student Registration

 Refer to the Academic Calendar for registration dates and deadlines.

-Continuing students will have access to online registration on the days designated for their class level during Continuing Student Registration, which takes place in mid-April for the following summer (not all programs have summer courses) and fall semesters and in mid-November for the subsequent spring semester.
+Continuing students will have access to online registration on the days designated for their class level during Continuing Student Registration, which takes place in mid-April for the following summer (not all programs have summer courses) and fall semesters and in mid-November for the subsequent January term and spring semester.
 Exact dates for registration are included on the Academic Calendar.
-Continuing students, including those studying off campus or on a leave of absence, must register by the end of Continuing Student Registration or incur a $250 late registration fee.
+Continuing students, including those studying off campus, must register by the end of Continuing Student Priority Registration or incur a $250 late registration fee.

 Students who register after the published registration deadline may be assessed a $250 late registration fee.
 Late registration does not excuse a student from the regular assigned work of a course.
 Students wishing to register after the add deadline must petition the Academic Standing Committee (ASC).
 Students who do not register by the add deadline will be considered as having withdrawn without notifying the College.